Afzal-Nezam/Codtech-Project-Task-3/README.md

-# Codtech-Project-Task-1
+# Codtech-Project-Task-3
-DEPLOYING A WEB APPLICATION ON AWS
+BUILDING A SERVERLESS APPLICATION WITH AWS LAMBDA
-# **Learn how to deploy a simple web application using Amazon Web Services
+# **Create a serverless application using AWS Lambda.
+This project will help you
- (AWS).
-This project will teach the basics of cloud deployment, including setting up a server and configuring the web application.**
+ understand serverless computing and how to build applications without managing servers.**

 This repository contains a simple AWS Serverless Application Model (SAM) application with a Lambda function and an API Gateway.
 The Lambda function is written in Node.js and is triggered by an HTTP GET request to the /hello path of the API Gateway.